AverageHelper/node-lazy-sequence/README.md

 ## Performance

+The core concept is a bit complicated.
 Unlike plain JavaScript `Array` mutations, `map` and `filter` operations occur at once, in order, on each element of the array at the first loop.
 Rather than iterating over the whole sequence once for _each_ operation, `LazySequence` loops exactly _once_ over the sequence, running the registered operations in one go.
 This behavior saves precious compute time for more important tasks, whatever you want your program to do!

+A lazy sequence, as implemented here, doesn't have much performance improvement over regular `Array`s until the array contains about 70,000 items.
+Algorithmically, the benefits are clear.
+Realistically, computers prefer repetitive tasks, like running lots of `map`s and then lots of `filter`s, to switching between `map` and `filter` operations quickly.

+I'm not sure how to improve the performance of this package much further.
+Pull requests are welcome!

 ## API